rcznp/test_doc_2/README.md

 ## 🚀 Deployment

-1. Build the application
-2. Sign the APK
-3. Install on target device
-4. Configure initial settings
-5. Test all features
+...

 ## 🔍 Troubleshooting

 ### Common Issues

-1. **Wi-Fi Connection Issues**
+1. **Wi-Fi Connection Issues(Home Screen Circle is Red)**
-   - Check device Wi-Fi settings
-   - Verify network credentials
-   - Restart WifiService
+   - tap screen to keep the watch alive(somehow turns back on the servcies??)

 2. **Sensor Data Not Updating**
-   - **IMPT**Sometimes when reinstalling app through ADB the permissions may be reset.Verify permissions,go to **apps->permission manager.**
+   -Verify permissions,go to **apps->permission manager.**
-      ensure health data sensors and accessibilty permissions on.most often these are the ones that get reset.
+   ensure health data sensors and accessibilty permissions on.Most often these are the ones that get reset.
+   Location servcies needed for wifi reconnection(no idea why) **IMPT**Sometimes when reinstalling app through ADB the permissions may be reset.
-   - Check sensor availability
+   - Check sensor availability maybe watch dont have that sensor hardware
-   - Restart SensorLoggingService

 ## 🤝 Support